Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-In the context of the conditional text generation task, as shown in \cref{fig:mimic_p}, increasing the size of the model contributes to higher performances, regardless of whether the BOS token is included.
-Also, an improvement in the performance of the second versions (m42, m44) versus the first versions (m41, m43) of OpenLLaMA is observed.
-Considering that the difference between these OpenLLaMA versions is the dataset used for pre-training, the conditional text generation task results do not contradict the above conclusion for text classification.
-Furthermore, our findings do not conflict with existing scaling laws, usually associated with LLMs.
-First, because we have no control over training, i.e., we cannot guarantee that the model is not exposed to variations other than the number of parameters (size).
-Second, Chinchilla's law does not consider inter-model comparisons.

-\subsection{Model domain: more than a specialized domain; model architecture, training data, and training objective}
+\subsubsection{Model domain -- More than a specialized domain; model architecture, training data, and training objective}

 Current medical datasets remain relatively small compared to those of the general domain, covering only a tiny region of the medical knowledge space \cite{zhou}.
-Since some of the available domain-specific models are specialized by continuous pre-training on only one of these datasets, their generalization ability may be hampered, counter to the goal of creating well-generalizable domain-specific models and even achieving the ideal of artificial general intelligence (AGI).
-As discussed previously, the results suggest that architecture, training data, and training objectives are crucial in determining model generalization, possibly outweighing model size.
+Domain specialization of models using only one of these datasets in question may limit their generalization ability \cite{rev_scarcity}.

-For the classification task through contextual embedding similarity, the effectiveness of domain specialization in improving performance is not evident, as displayed in \cref{fig:r4}.
-For the transcriptions dataset, refer to the lighter blue crosses in the figure.
-For example, \texttt{Bio+Clinical BERT} (m10) achieves lower results than expected, being around the middle of the performance ranking.
-Even in biomedical domain specialization, \texttt{BERT$_{\texttt{BASE}}$} (m00), a general domain model, outperforms some of the BiomedBERT models (m02-m04), challenging the superiority of domain-specific models.
-These observations are valid for both datasets.
-In particular, the latter observation also extends to \texttt{BERT$_{\texttt{LARGE}}$} (m01).
+The effectiveness of domain specialization in improving performance is not evident in the contextual embedding similarity approach, as displayed in \cref{fig:r4}.
+The domain-specific models considered in this approach are \texttt{Bio+Clinical BERT} (m10), BiomedBERT models (m02-m04), and \texttt{SciBERT} (m05). \texttt{Bio+Clinical BERT} achieves lower scores than expected, positioning around the middle of the performance ranking for this approach.
+Similarly, some of the BiomedBERT models are outperformed by \texttt{BERT$_{\texttt{BASE}}$} (m00) and \texttt{BERT$_{\texttt{LARGE}}$} (m01), their general domain counterparts.
+These findings, present in both datasets, challenge the superiority of domain-specific models over general domain ones in the task being evaluated via contextual embedding similarity.